curl/everything-curl/libcurl-drive-multi-socket.md

 ### When is it done?

-The 'running_handles' counter return by `curl_multi_socket_action` holds the number of current transfers not completed.
-When that number reaches zero, we know there's no transfers going on.
+The 'running_handles' counter returned by `curl_multi_socket_action` holds the number of current transfers not completed.
+When that number reaches zero, we know there are no transfers going on.

 Each time the 'running_handles' counter changes, `curl_multi_info_read()` will return info about the specific transfers that completed.